 Most top blogs don’t deserve the top slot anymore.
 All they do is generate a flood of shallow writing, hoping to collect all the traffic from people searching for news.
 I’ve seen this effect on a smaller scale when I write posts on events in the news.
 I’ll instantly get 20-100 hits on the topic, and enjoy a small spike in traffic over the following few days as the story runs its course.
 Now imagine you’re running a huge website with plenty of poorly or unpaid writers to flood every news topic with content.

 Coverage of a single story could get thousands of dollars worth of ad impressions from the traffic on one of the bigger sites like Huffington Post.
 And the writers will see little if any of that money.

 And it works.
 A blog with only a few hundred thousand readers might pop up in the #2 or #3 slot on Google, but the first result looks like a better match to most search engine users.
 If I ran a search engine, I would ban these sites from the index.
 Google and Bing can’t do that without drawing the gaze of regulators.

 I have no solution to offer.
 I’ve thought about this for years, worked on ideas, and haven’t made any progress in breaking through the noise without doing the same thing the big sites do.
 This is an unhappy position for someone who’d like to make a living giving content away while making the money from ad dollars.

-I don’t see a way to do that when an ad pays pennies for thousands of impressions.
-That means I have to link to my eBooks a lot since a single sale is worth thousands of ad impressions.
-I’d rather give them away.
+I don’t see a way to do that when an ad pays a pittance for thousands of impressions.